 Psoriasis affects approximately 1 percent of children, with disease starting most often in adolescence.
 Monitoring and treating the emotional health of children and teens with psoriasis is important, due to potential teasing and bullying by their peers.
 Fortunately, treatment options for this population have improved, and evidence-based recommendations are presented.
 The new guideline is divided into sections focused on the overall management of psoriasis in the pediatric population.

-In 2020, the AAD/NPF team will publish further sections of the guidelines:
+In 2020, the AAD/NPF team will publish the last section of the guidelines: topicals.

 Follow the links below to learn more.